verrazzano/docs/content/en/docs/uninstall/backup/rancher.md

 - Object store region name.
 - Object store signing key.
     - A signing key, which is required to authenticate with the Amazon S3 compatible object store.
-        - This is an Access key or a Secret Key pair.
+        - This is an Access Key or a Secret Key pair.
         - Oracle provides the Access Key that is associated with your Console user login.
-        - You or your administrator generates the Customer Secret key to pair with the Access Key.
+        - You or your administrator generates the Customer Secret Key to pair with the Access Key.
-    - To create a Customer Secret key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).
+    - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).

 To back up or restore Rancher , `rancherBackup` needs to be enabled.